dgraph-io/dgraph-docs/content/deploy/admin/dgraph-administration.md

 ## Post Installation

 Now that Dgraph is up and running, to understand how to add and query data to Dgraph, follow [Query Language Spec](/query-language).
-Also, have a look at [Frequently asked questions](/faq).